Model Editing at Scale leads to Gradual and Catastrophic Forgetting: Scaling ROME

-Figure \ref{fig:downstream} depicts the effect of model editing on downstream tasks as a function of the number of edits made to the model.
-We again see two regions of model degradation.
-Initially, there is a gradual decline in downstream performance of the model for both SST-2 and MRPC tasks with an increasing number of edits made to the model.
-We then see an inflection point with an abrupt loss of ability of the model to perform either tasks, which coincides with the point of sudden decrease in editability of the model (section \ref{sec:rome:editing_proficiency}) and a catastrophic increase in forgetting previously edited facts (section \ref{sec:rome:forgetting}).
-Additionally, we want to point the user to Sample 1 in Figure \ref{fig:downstream} which contains the maximum number of edits made to the model before the inflection point.
-We see that the model is no longer able to perform paraphrase detection long before the inflection point, showing that \textit{as the model is edited multiple times, it continuously loses its ability to perform downstream functions and may be unusable for certain downstream tasks even before the inflection point}.
+Figure \ref{fig:downstream} depicts the effect of model editing on downstream tasks as a function of the number of edits made to GPT-J. We see consistent model degradation as edits are made to the model across different methods of editing.
+There is a gradual but continuous degradation of model performance using FT-C, while the effect is sudden for MEND.
+For ROME, we again see two regions of model degradation.
+Initially, there is a gradual decline in downstream performance of the model with an increasing number of edits made to the model.
+We then see an inflection point with an abrupt loss of ability of the model to perform any downstream task, which coincides with the point of sudden decrease in editability of the model (Figure \ref{fig:editing_proficiency:ROME}) and a catastrophic increase in forgetting previously edited facts (Figure \ref{fig:forgetting}).

-While the inflection point is a big concern for model editing methods, there is also a gradual decrease of general ability of the model even prior to that point, which is only visible if the model is evaluated on a downstream task.
+While the inflection point is a big concern for model editing methods, there is also a gradual decrease of general ability of the model even prior to that point, which is only visible if the model is evaluated on downstream tasks.
 This shows the usefulness of evaluation of model editing methods on downstream tasks, which we urge the research community to adopt along with other knowledge editing metrics.
 We define the first region where the model progressively loses its ability to do prior tasks (like recalling previously edited facts or performing downstream tasks) as \textbf{\textit{gradual forgetting}}, juxtaposing it with catastrophic forgetting.
-Note that forgetting here does not just refer to forgetting previously edited facts but a general loss of ability to perform a certain function. \textbf{We find that sequential editing of a model always leads to these two phases of forgetting - gradual forgetting and catastrophic forgetting}.
+Note that forgetting here does not just refer to forgetting previously edited facts but a general loss of ability to perform a certain function. \textbf{We find that sequential editing of a model leads to these two phases of forgetting in ROME - gradual forgetting and catastrophic forgetting}.
+We associate the region beyond the point of catastrophic forgetting with catastrophic forgetting as, after this point, model editing becomes ineffective and the model is almost unusable.
+For FT-C, we only observe a gradual forgetting, whereas For ROME, we see both gradual and catastrophic forgetting.